 Process: Method to complete a task or activity

 The Endless Iterating Loop diagram above is something I created using names that I also created.
 They are not part of any official Agile Kanban in existence (because an official Agile Kanban doesn’t really exist).
 The idea behind them is to help visualize how your Kanban process might work.
 Each loop represents a process.

 Think of each loop as the stages or phases your work should go through.

 - Planning: What are you going to work on and how are you going to complete it?
 What are the highest priority tasks?
 What makes sense to work on first?
 Can you clearly identify each activity that needs to be performed as part of the larger task?

 - Adapting or Coordinating: Do you need help with something?
 Is there someone you have to work with?
 Do you need resources to complete your task?
 What do you need?

 - Burning: Now you do the work.
 You take your planning and coordination and you get the task done.
 You are burning through your tasks to get them done.

 - Adjusting: This is part of doing the work.
 Maybe you don’t need to adjust anything, but meetings get missed, things come up, schedules change.
 You may have to adjust and adapt your coordinating activities.
 The work you did may also be subject to correction or adjusting.

-- Evaluating: This is the Continous Improvement phase.
+- Evaluating: This is the Continuous Improvement phase.
 Can you do the task you just did better?
 Did you learn anything from this task that may help you complete other tasks?
 How can you make things better in quality or efficiency?